The Bankrate promise

 How to pay your homeowners insurance

 When it comes to paying your home insurance premium, you have a few options.

 One way is to pay the premium through your mortgage lender.
-With this option, your lender will add the cost of your insurance premium to your mortgage payment.
+With this option, your lender will add the cost of your insurance premium to your monthly mortgage payment and keep it in an escrow account along with funds for your property taxes.
 With each payment, the lender sets aside a portion of the money that goes directly to your insurance company.
 Depending on your lender and loan type, this may be required.

 The other option is to pay the insurance company directly, which works like any other bill.
-You can charge your premium to a credit card, mail in a check, or set up direct deposit from a bank account.
-You can usually choose to pay annually, bi-annually, quarterly or monthly.
+Depending on the insurer, you may be able to charge your premium to a credit card, mail in a check, or set up an electronic funds transfer (EFT) from a checking or savings account, which is a direct deposit to the insurer.
+With direct premium payments, you can usually choose to pay annually, bi-annually, quarterly or monthly.

-One thing to consider is that many insurance companies will give homeowners a discount on their premium if they pay the annual cost in full, rather than in monthly installments.
+One thing to consider is that many insurance companies will give homeowners a discount on their premium if they pay the annual cost in full, rather than through installments.
 Additionally, some companies offer discounts if you sign up for automatic payments using a credit card or bank transfer.